scastrec/AndroidCourses/README.md

 Oh, wait!!
 Android is not only about smartphone.
 What if i want to optimize for tablette?
 * Fragments
 * Advanced UI

+## Workshop 6
+Your app works great.
+But what about you go underground taking metro, or during a flight?
+Need to supply an offline feature?
+Let's play whith this
+* Preferences
+* SQLite

 ## More Workshop
 GPS?
 Database?
 Advance Intent (mail, tweets, ...)?